 Scheduled creditors will receive notice of the filing of the petition from the bankruptcy court.
 Once the petition is filed, most actions by creditors to collect money is subject to an automatic court stay and must stop.
 Creditors, by law, are no longer permitted to initiate or continue their lawsuits, wage garnishments, attachments or other collection activity -- including telephone calls from collection agencies demanding payment.

 After the petition is filed, a meeting of creditors under section 341 of the Bankruptcy Code is noticed.
 The debtor must attend this meeting and creditors are entitled to appear and ask questions regarding the debtor's financial situation and property.
-If both a husband and wife filed together, they both must attend the meeting of creditors.
+If both spouses filed together, they both must attend the meeting of creditors.
 The trustee will preside at this meeting and question the debtor about the matters contained in the petition.
 It is important for the debtor to cooperate with the trustee.
 In order to preserve their independent judgment, bankruptcy judges decide questions of law but do not attend the meeting of creditors.

 If the debtor has assets over and above what may be claimed as exempt, the trustee has the right to demand turnover of such assets to sell them.
 Depending upon the amount of nonexempt equity in the property, the debtor may sometimes be able to make an offer to purchase the trustee's interest in jointly held property.
 The money received at a public or private sale would then be available to pay claims of creditors.
 If, as is often the case, all of the debtor's assets are exempt, there would be no distribution to creditors and the debtor will retain all pre- and post-bankruptcy property, subject to any security interest or lien held by a secured creditor or leasing company.
 Certain transfers of property made by the debtor within 90 days before filing (within one year in the case of relatives or other "insiders") can be recovered by the trustee for the benefit of creditors through bankruptcy court litigation.